madmax3365/madmax3365.github.io/README.md

-Simple reactive form using Vue.js click + to add guests duble clik on guests title to remove it from list
+Simple reactive form using Vue.js. <br />
+Click + to add guests <br />
+Double click on guest's title to remove it from list <br />

 <a href="madmax3365.github.io">Live Preview</a>